Panic Device Specifications:

 Panic Device Specifications

-F-Style Exterior Handle:
+F-Style Exterior Panic Handle:

-To ensure compliance with A.D.A. regulations, local city codes should be verified prior to specifying the F-style exterior handle.
+To ensure compliance with A.D.A. regulations, local city codes should be verified prior to specifying the F-style exterior panic handle.
 Some state’s A.D.A. codes prohibit exterior handles to extend beyond 10″ from the bottom of the door.

 Panic Pull Handle Tubes: